 Holding a holiday contest on social media is a great way to get your fans and followers buzzing.
-Trump International Beach Resort in Miami holds a holiday recipe contest each year where they ask users to submit their own original holiday recipe for the chance to win a family vacation.
+A resort in Miami holds a holiday recipe contest each year where they ask users to submit their own original holiday recipe for the chance to win a family vacation.

 There were various categories in which people could enter: best appetizer, best entrée, best side dish, and best dessert.

 The hotel’s Executive Chef and his team selected 12 category winners that were featured at the resort’s annual brunch on December 25th, 2014.